Currently set to Index

 More Reactions from the Industry Players

-NORMAL notes that these are the principles it has called for consistently.
+NORMAL notes that these are the principles it has consistently called for.
 These players want consumers to know that cannabis products are different.
-Also, consumers should see the quality control and testing are essential, and they exist in a marketplace that is appropriately and legally regulated only.
+Also, consumers should see that quality control and testing are essential, and they exist in a marketplace that is appropriately and legally regulated only.

 The National Cannabis Industry Association says that federal laws prevent regulatory agencies and scientists from researching and creating safety guidelines for marijuana use.
 They also discourage states when it comes to cannabis regulation.
 It makes it difficult for legal marijuana retailers to displace the illicit market at the state level.
 The policies are bolstering the untested cannabis market, which is potentially dangerous.
-Congress is, therefore, responsible for the regulation and end of the prohibition without delay.
+Congress is, therefore, responsible for regulating and ending prohibitions without delay.

-Bloom Farms, one of the best pod vapes manufacturers, says they are monitoring the vaping-related illnesses reports strictly.
-The company says it tests its products to make sure that they meet the strict safety and health standards set by the state.
+Bloom Farms, one of the best pod vapes manufacturers, says it strictly monitors vaping-related illness reports and tests its products to ensure they meet the strict safety and health standards set by the state.

 It also encourages consumers to buy marijuana and related products from licensed retailers only.
 It also urges consumers to throw away illicit cartridges immediately.